Samiksha06s/CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS/README.md

 # CHROME-EXTENSION-FOR-TIME-TRACKING-AND-PRODUCTIVITY-ANALYTICS

+# COMPANY: CODTECH IT SOLUTIONS

+# NAME: SAMIKSHA SUDHAKAR SONUNE

+# INTERN ID: CT4MWL122

+# DOMAIN: FULL STACK WEB DEVELOPMENT

+# DURATION: 4 Months

+# MENTOR: NEELA SANTHOSH KUMAR

-# Website Tracker Chrome Extension
+**DESCRIPTION:** Website Tracker Chrome Extension

 The **Website Tracker** Chrome extension helps you monitor and manage your web browsing habits by tracking the time spent on each website.
 Additionally, it provides analytics in the form of graphs and charts, allowing you to visualize your usage patterns.